Agent: Instructions & Memory

-Give the Scenario Agent persistent context — so it understands your team, your projects, and your preferences from the first message of every new conversation.
+Give the Scenario Agent persistent context, so it understands your organization, your projects, and the way you work, from the first message of every new conversation.

 Who writes it